-Total AuM was EUR 65,069m and GWP was EUR 6,606m at 31 December 2021.
+Total AuM was EUR 67,376m and GWP was EUR 5,189m at 31 December 2022.
 The year-on-year progression of AuM and GWP in the past year is shown in Table A1.1.
-In 2021, AuM increased by 22% while GWP increased by 40%.
+In 2022, AuM increased by +4% while GWP decreased by -21%.
 This strong change is mainly driven by the development in index-linked and unit-linked insurance.

-For all Nordic subsidiaries, the index-linked and unit-linked contracts (unit-linked savings products) constitute the majority of the total GWP.
+For the three existing subsidiaries as well as for Nordea Pension, the index-linked and unit-linked contracts (unitlinked savings products) constitute the majority of the total GWP.
 This is in line with the overall strategy of being a market return company.